johnbchron/ccb_tool/README.md

 # ccb_tool
- CCB_Tool is a tool that pulls modified events from CCB on a regular basis and updates Asana tasks based on their changes.
+ CCB_Tool is a tool that pulls modified and newly created events from CCB on a regular basis and updates Asana tasks based on their changes.
 Events are filtered by event type or resources before being passed on to Asana.
 CCB_Tool also adds tags to indicate task status (modified, new) and notify the user of changes, as well as indicate which venue resources the event has.
-Event tasks are sorted by event type into sections on creation
+Event tasks are sorted by event type into sections on creation.

 ## Features
  - Customizable polling frequency